AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 Once it finishes that calculation, all against simple JavaScript objects, it knows what steps to take in the *real* DOM.
 By finding the minimum number of steps to take, it minimizes how much it has to update the DOM, since updating the DOM is expensive and causes the browser to re-render (layout elements and paint pixels).

-Updating the DOM in the client has the advantage of not losing state as you update the UI.
+Updating the DOM in the client has the advantage of preserving state as you update the UI.
 For example, a user can type information into a form, React can update the UI based on some event, and the text stays in the form (unlike if the page refreshed).

 Thus React is focused on updating the DOM in the client, while trying to be as efficient as it can in doing so, doing work first against a fake DOM.
 This fake copy of the DOM's structure in JavaScript is generally called the "Virtual DOM".